Efficient Evader Detection in Mobile Sensor Networks: Related Work

 \subsection{A panoply of mobile sensor network models}

+In this paper, we study a mobile sensor network problem.
+Before we describe the problem of interest, let us survey a few of the variants on mobile sensor network problems that have been considered.

-It is possible to vary the set-up of the pursuit-evasion mobile sensor network problems that are considered here in countless ways.
-For instance, we deem an evader to have been detected at the instant it enters a sensing ball.
-Liu, Dousse, Nain, and Towsley~\cite{Liu2013dynamic} require that the evader remain in a given sensing ball for a certain amount of time in order for detection to occur.
+There are a wide variety of pursuit-evasion mobile sensor network problems.
+Liu, Dousse, Nain, and Towsley~\cite{Liu2013dynamic} require that the evader remains in a given sensing ball for a certain amount of time before detection occurs.
 They show in this context that sensors should not move too quickly if we wish to optimize mobile sensor network performance.
-We assume that sensor motion and evader motion are independent.
-One could instead study \emph{intelligent} sensor networks wherein sensor trajectories actively respond to evader dynamics.
-We assume that evaders can move arbitrarily fast, provided their motion remains continuous.
-One could impose constraints on evader motion (such as bounded speed) and then ask a number of intriguing questions.
-Given a set of constraints on evader motion, what is the optimal evasion strategy?
-How can game theory inform our understanding of the pursuit-evasion problem if both evaders and sensors are intelligent?
-See~\cite{Chung2011search} for a taxonomy of pursuit-evasion problems and~\cite{Chin2010detection, Liu2005mobility, Liu2013dynamic} for game-theoretic approaches.
+By contrast, in the evasion problem we will consider, we deem an evader to have been detected at the instant it enters a sensing ball.
+One could study \emph{intelligent} sensor networks wherein sensor trajectories actively respond to evader dynamics.
+For example,~\cite{Chin2010detection, Liu2005mobility, Liu2013dynamic} study game-theoretic approaches for the optimal evasion and detection strategies in the setting when both evaders and sensors are intelligent.
+However, in the evasion problem we consider, the sensor motion and evader motion will be independent.
+One could impose constraints on evader motion (such as bounded speed) and then ask what is the optimal evasion strategy, given these constraints.
+We will assume that evaders can move arbitrarily fast, provided their motion remains continuous.
+We refer the reader to~\cite{Chung2011search} for a taxonomy of many different of pursuit-evasion problems.

-A variety of ideas have been harnessed to analyze mobile sensor networks.
+A variety of ideas have been harnessed to analyze and improve the effectiveness of mobile sensor networks.
 From a control theory perspective, flocking algorithms have been combined with Kalman filters for efficient target tracking~\cite{La2009flocking, Olfati-Saber2006flocking, Olfati-Saber2007distributed, Olfati-Saber2007consensus, Olfati-Saber2012coupled, Su2016distributed, Su2017distributed}.
 The collective behavior of the ant species \emph{Temnothorax albipennis} has inspired distributed coordination algorithms for tracking~\cite{Yuan2019Temnothorax}.
 Neural networks can learn \emph{a priori} unknown environments while dynamic coverage is achieved~\cite{Qu2014finite}.